 |20kW solar system

-The grower has proceeded with the installation of the solar system and changing their tariffs, with 10% of energy savings estimated and emission reductions of 20 tCO2-e per year.
-Measurement and verification will be completed on the site in the coming months.
+The grower has proceeded with the installation of the solar system and changing the tariffs, with estimated energy savings of 10% and emission reductions of 20 tCO2-e per year.

 A real-time energy meter has also been installed on the solar system, allowing monitoring of energy generation.
 During times of excess solar generation, the site can make decisions to better utilise energy generation or export energy to the grid.
 The device will also allow the business to understand their energy consumption, being able to find further demand reductions onsite.
 Read more about HERE.